pruthvik-sheth/google-images-scraper/README.md

 - `sender_email`: The email address used for sending notifications.
 - `receiver_email`: The email address to receive notifications.
 - `sender_email_password`: The password for the sender's email account.
+- `send_email`: Set True or False for sending emails.

 **Note**: If you want to use the email notifications functionality with a Gmail account, it's recommended to generate an [App Password](https://support.google.com/mail/answer/185833?hl=en) instead of using your account password.